H-W-Huang/FedServing/README.md

 ``` bash
 python acc_utils.py
 ```
 If the program executes correctly, accuracies will be printed as follows.
+Please refer to `acc_utils.py` for details.
 ```
 ============= MNIST =============
 > noise level is : 0